Future disruptions in consumer and industrial supply chains could come from pandemics, climate emergencies, or shortages of necessary materials.

 Verdict can make databases deliver answers more than 200 times faster while maintaining 99 percent accuracy.

-The post “Learning database” speeds queries from hours to seconds appeared first on Engineering Research News.
+The post “Learning database” speeds queries from hours to seconds appeared first on Michigan Engineering News.

 The finding could have implications for future agile autonomous aerial vehicles.